St. Alban the Martyr

 Fine carved misericords in the choir stalls

 In 1947 Birmingham City Council placed a Compulsory Purchase order on St Patrick's Church and the adjacent School, which lay on the line of the original plans for the Ring Road Scheme, but the order was withdrawn in 1953 when the plans for the Ring Road changed.
-However, with the clearence of much of the housing from the parish, it was clear that St Alban's Church could accommodate both congregations in a united parish and the Compulsory Purchase Order was reinstated in 1959.
+However, with the clearance of much of the old high-density housing from the parish, it was clear that St Alban's Church could accommodate both congregations in a united parish.
+In 1959 the Compulsory Purchase Order was reinstated.
 However, land values had risen since 1947 but the City Council sought to pay for the land it was purchasing at its 1947 value, leading to a legal battle taken all the way to the House of Lords, with St Patrick's Parochial Church Council and other churches in a similar position eventually obtaining compensation at current land values.

 The last service was held in St Patrick's Church on 1964 Sunday 27th September and the Church was demolished in 1966.